 When the rebels cut Mariatu’s hands off, it might have been easy for her to lay on the ground and wait to die.
-That’s not what happened.
-She told herself that she wasn’t going to die, and forced herself to get up and start doing the work to make sure she’d live.
+That is not what happened.
+She told herself that she was not going to die, and forced herself to get up and start doing the work to make sure she would live.
 That night she saw two black cobras.
 One sighting forced her to start moving again, and the other changed her direction.
 Her culture taught her that animals could be deceased family members watching over her, which helped her to see the cobras as a possible sign rather than a threat.
 When she finally came across another person, she had to rely upon the man to feed her a mango since she had no hands to hold it for herself.
 It was the first instance of many where Mariatu had to rely on the kindness of strangers.
 Later, she had to beg for food in the streets.
 Strangers kept her from starving to death.
-A stranger took her out of the war refugee camp where she was living and brought her to England to be fitted for prosthetic hands.
-Another man brought her to Canada, where she was given her first opportunity to get an education.
+A stranger took her out of the war refugee camp and brought her to England to build her prosthetic hands.
+When another man brought her to Canada, she got her first opportunity for an education.
 Her family had never been able to pay for school in Sierra Leone, which made her appreciate the chance to go to school.

-In Western cultures it’s common to treat the loss of independence as the most humiliating thing that could happen to a person.
+In Western cultures, it is common to treat the loss of independence as the most humiliating thing that could happen to a person.
 Disabled people have to read and hear people saying things like, “If I became disabled I would just kill myself.”
-Even in Sierra Leone, where people were taught they were allowed to rely on each other, she had young boys ask her how if felt to know she’d be a burden for the rest of her life.
+Even in Sierra Leone, where people lived by relying on each other, she had young boys ask her how it felt to know she would be a burden for the rest of her life.
 Rather than letting this negativity get the best of her, she leaned on the cultural lessons she was taught early in life to give her the resilience to build a better life for herself.